 2. Pub Grub

 With Pubs located practically at every corner, Sydney’s pub grub is one of the best.
-Grabbing a burger and a cider while relaxing on one of Sydney’s rooftops was always a perfect afternoon.
+Grabbing a burger and a cider while relaxing on one of Sydney’s rooftops was always a fun afternoon.
 Fish n chips, Lamb or just a delicious deep-fried schnitzel, Sydney pub food can’t be beat!

 3. Darling Harbor